There are two basic types of operating systems, single program and multi-tasking.

 You can set up a computer to give you a choice of what operating system to use when it boots up.
-This is called dual boot even if you have more than just two choices.
+This is called dual boot, even if you have more than just two choices.

 VM software allows you to install additional operating systems on your computer.
 These run in their own window and do not realize that they are inside your original operating system.
 You have to install your programs to the virtual machines just as if they were running the computer on their own.
 You do not have to reboot the computer to switch to one of your virtual machines.
-This is a tremendous help when you are comparing one system to another or when you have a couple of programs that just won't run on your new, better operating system.
+This is a tremendous help when you are comparing one system to another or when you have a couple of critical-to-your-business programs that just won't run on your new, better operating system.

 Originally the operating system was created by each company that manufactured a processor and motherboard.
-So each operating system was proprietary, that is, unique to each manufacturer.
+Each operating system was proprietary, that is, unique to each manufacturer.
 Problem: changing to a new computer meant your software had to be replaced!
 Not good marketing.
 So there was pressure early on to standardize things so that software could be transferred to the new (and of course better!) computer.
 This required more standardization in operating systems.

 The winner in the PC market was MS-DOS, Microsoft's Disk Operating System, and its twin at IBM, PC-DOS, also written by Microsoft.
 Now it's hard to recall those days when each computer had its own unique operating system.
 More on DOS Commands